w3-engineers/telemesh/CONTRIBUTING.md

 First off, thank you for considering contributing to Telemesh.
 It's people like you that make Telemesh such a great tool.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue ticket ([sample](https://github.com/w3-engineers/telemesh/issues/51)), [discord](https://discord.gg/dqsJwC) with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.